mark2devel/mark2/INSTALL.md

 * twisted
 * twisted-web
 * twisted-words (for IRC support)
+* python-twisted-mail (for email notifications and sms gateway text messages)
 * feedparser (for RSS support)
 * pyopenssl (for push notifications and IRC over SSL)